realm/realm-js/contrib/guide-watchman.md

 # Guide: Setting up watchman to copy changes from this package to an app

 You're debugging an issue reproduced in a React Native app, which uses Realm JS.
-You want to interate fast, such that a change in the Realm JS source code gets reflected in the library used in the app, as fast as possible.
+You want to iterate fast, such that a change in the Realm JS source code gets reflected in the library used in the app, as fast as possible.

 ## Prerequisites